sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Flexible typesetting of table and figure floats using key/value directives
+Short desc    : Flexible typesetting of table and figure floats using key/value directives
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Provides commands to typeset centered, left- or right-aligned
+Descript     : Provides commands to typeset centered, left- or right-aligned
              : table and (multiple-)figure floats, with footnotes.
 Instead of
              : an environment, a command with 4 arguments is used; the first
              : is optional and is used for key,value pairs generating